datlife/jetson-car/setup/README.md

-# How to Set Up Jetson Car in 10 minutes
+# How to Set Up Jetson Car

 This README will walk through how to set up Jetson Car.